 - Cubes with business rules on base-cell level (B: rules), like arithmetical (+,-, *,/) or conditional rules (if/then/else), or rules across different cubes (PALO.DATA)

 To activate GPU acceleration for a specific cube, open the Modeler, select the cube, open the “Advanced” panel, and check the box for “Activate GPU acceleration”:

 Note that speedups can only be expected when the majority of steps in the computation chain (e.g. multiplication step in a rule, cell transformation step in PALO.DATA, aggregation) provide enough input cells to fully utilize the GPU hardware, i.e., thousands of cells or more.

 Rules are GPU-accelerated under specific circumstances that depend on the query and the rules involved.

 Most rule functions are supported on GPU.
-To find out whether all rules are supported for a specific cube, administrators can use the GPU Accelerator Advisor from Jedox Excel Add-in to list all rules, along with GPU support information.
-Find details here: Jedox GPU Accelerator Advisor.
+To find out whether all rules are supported for a specific cube, administrators can use the GPU Accelerator Advisor to list all rules, along with GPU support information.
+Find details in Jedox GPU Accelerator Advisor.

 Dynamic engine selection

 Each reading operation (e.g. aggregation, rule computation, dimension filter, etc.) is evaluated according to its impact on the CPU and GPU engine, and the best-suited engine is chosen to do the actual computation.
 Dynamic engine selection can be switched off such that GPU does the computation whenever it supports the operation by using/adding “o” to the “engine-configuration” parameter (in palo.ini):